swfiua/blume/doc/anpftu/april1.rst

 Translating things so they all act at the centre of mass is valid only assuming they each have a constant velocity relative to the centre.

-If we add the rotation of the body itself, per the new paradigm, all is good.
-The neat thing is that all inertial effects in this model are down to rotations.
+If we add the rotation of the body itself, per the new paradigm, we get a closer approximation to reality.

-Adding this back into the picture is the equivalent in general relativity of a non-zero Ricci tensor.
+Adding this back into the picture is the equivalent, in general relativity, of a non-zero Ricci tensor.

 The rest of my explanation is all about why the inertial field should be like this.
 Thinking how the contributions from the myriads of distant